Lauki Ki Kheer is a simple dessert made using bottle gourd and milk. It can be had for Vrat or Indian fasting days as well.

 - Once the milk starts to boil, simmer the heat and let the kheer thicken.

 - Add the saffron in the milk and cook on low heat for 20-25 minutes.

 - Keep stirring in between.

 - Once the kheer has thickened to the desired consistency, add cardamom powder and sugar.

-- Cook for another minute.
+- Cook for another 3-4 minutes.

 - Garnish with almond and pistachio slivers and rose petals.

 My first time here Neha.
 What a lovely space you have.
 Awesome pictures.
 May I ask you what is that blue background, lovely bright color.